Cincinnati-Design-LAB/architour/src/content/buildings/showboat-majestic-at-the-public-landing.md

 date_of_completion: "1923"
 architect: Tom Reynolds
 original_function: Floating showboat
-significance: >-
-  It is the oldest floating theatre in the US and was the last in operation until its closing in 2013.
 historic_status: >-
   Listed in NRHP on January 3, 1980 and declared a National Historic Landmark on December 20, 1989